Selective distribution, what is and isn't allowed?

 What are the legal restrictions and regulations surrounding selective distribution in different countries?

-Legal restrictions and rules around selective distribution vary from country to country.
+The legal restrictions and rules surrounding selective distribution vary from country to country.
 These rules are designed to promote fair competition and protect consumer interests.
 In general, selective distribution is allowed as long as it does not lead to anti-competitive behavior or limit consumer choice.

 What are some examples of practices that could be considered unfair competition within a selective distribution network?